gimler/guzzle-docs/tour/building_services.rst

 Create a client
 ---------------

 Now that the directory structure is in place, you can start creating your web service client.
 Rename Client.php to the CamelCase name of the web service you are interacting with.
 Next you will need to create your client's constructor.
 Your client's constructor can require any number of arguments that your client needs.
-In order for a ServiceBuilder to create your client using a parameterized array, you'll need to implement a ``factory`` method that maps an array of parameters into a an instantiated client object.
+In order for a ServiceBuilder to create your client using a parameterized array, you'll need to implement a ``factory()`` method that maps an array of parameters into an instantiated client object.
 Any class composition should be handled in your client's factory method.

 **Your client will not work with a service builder if you do not create a factory method.**